 (B) in the case of a servicemember who is a commissioned officer of the Public Health Service or the National Oceanic and Atmospheric Administration, active service; and

-(C) any period during which a servicemember is absent from duty on account of sickness, wounds, leave, or other lawful cause.
+(C) any period during which a servicemember is absent due to sickness, wounds, leave or other lawful cause.

-Note that some protections extend for a period of time AFTER active military duty (i.e. the 6% interest rate cap lasts for one year after termination and proscriptions against foreclosure also extend after the Active Duty End Date).
+Note that some protections extend for a period of time AFTER active military duty.
+For example, the 6% interest rate cap lasts for one year after termination.
+Proscriptions against foreclosure also extend after the active duty end date).

 Also, see FAQ on Call-Up to Active Duty for other relevant information.

-SCRACVS is unable to authenticate any information contained in the resources set forth above, and the links and information are not to be construed as the rendering of any advice.
+SCRACVS is unable to authenticate any information contained in the resources set forth above.
+The links and information are not to be construed as the rendering of any advice.